snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 <h2 id="locks">1.
 Preventing overlapping job runs through locks</h2>

 This release introduces a mechanism to prevent two jobs from running at the same time.
 This is great if you have for example an ETL process which needs to run as a singleton, or you have multiple jobs which each need exclusive access to the same database.

-With this feature, Dataflow Runner will acquire a lock before starting the job, and release the lock once a job is done (whether it ran successfully or failed).
-Two strategies have been made available: local and distributed.
+With this feature, Dataflow Runner will acquire a lock before starting the job.
+Its release will happen when:

-**TODO: UPDATE THIS FOLLOWING lock / softLock DISTINCTION**
+- the job is done with the `--softLock` flag
+- the job has succeeded with the `--lock` flag

+As the above implies, if a job were to fail and the `--lock` flag was used, manual cleaning of the lock will be required.

+Two strategies for storing the lock have been made available: local and distributed.

 <h3 id="local-lock">1.1 Local lock</h3>